ntdat02092002/Kalapa-HTR-OCR/README.md

 ```

 ## 4. Save model
-File .pth contains state_dict, optimizer, and other parameters, to export only model to use Kaggle notebook, use file "save_model.py" (change paths inside this file)
+File .pth contains state_dict, optimizer, and other parameters, to export only model to use [Kaggle notebook](https://www.kaggle.com/code/ntdat02092002/kalapa-submit-private), use file `save_model.py` (change paths inside this file)